Víctor González Torres: Pharmaceutical business

 Gonzáles Torres has responded that, if generic drugs did not work, people would not use them.
 He generally claims to defend the rights of the less-fortunate with his cheaper products.
 He has publicized his goals by assuming the personality that represents his pharmacies, Dr. Simi.

-Farmacias Similares has more than 6,000 branches in Mexico and Central and South American.
+Farmacias Similares has more than 6,000 branches in Mexico and Central and South America.
 The chain is estimated to control a quarter of the Mexican pharmaceutical industry.